 The National Relay Service (NRS) providers are required to submit activity and performance data to the Department of Communications and the Arts (the Department) each quarter.
-These reports are used to review the performance of the NRS providers against agreed service levels and key performance indicators, along with information provided in the data about how the NRS has been used in the quarter.
+These reports are used to review the performance of the NRS providers against agreed service levels as well as provide data and information about how the NRS has been used in the quarter.

-The Department reports on:
+The Department then reports on:

-- the cost of delivering the NRS on a quarterly basis - the performance of the NRS providers against agreed service levels and key performance indicators for the relevant financial year, and - information on how the NRS is used, including the number of successful inbound connections, the volume of outbound call minutes generated by each service access option, the number of calls to emergency services and the volume of different types of contact with the NRS helpdesk.
+- the cost of delivering the NRS on a quarterly basis - the performance of the NRS providers against agreed service levels, and - information on how the NRS is used, including the number of successful inbound connections, the volume of outbound call minutes generated by each service access option, the number of calls to emergency services and the volume of different types of contact with the NRS helpdesk.